srozemuller/rozemuller_blog/content/blog/2024-05-05-graph-api-automation-at-scale/index.md

 A POST request always need a body.
 The body looks like below.
 I send two requests at a single time.
 One for all managed devices and one for a specific configuration policy with assignments in Intune.

+In the basic a body needs an id, a method and the url.
+These are required.
+The id is needed to recognized the response based on the same id.
+The method tells what the call does, GET in the example below.

 The url object accepts the inner endpoints, you dont need the `https://graph.microsoft.com` part.

 ```json
 {
   "requests": [